yashika28062006/E-COMMERCE/README.md

 **Next Steps:**
 In the upcoming milestone, we will build more advanced features for the application, enhancing user experience and security measures.

-**Milestone 7: create a backend endpoint for user login.**

-**Milestone 8:create a frontend card component for products and design a homepage to display these cards for each product.**

-**Milestone 9: Creating product form.**

-**Mitestone 10: we will create a mongoose schema for products and create and endpoint to store the product details.**